vvoicu/CinnamonTestSolution/README.md

 	- Chrome and Firefox browsers - for Selenium UI tests <br>
 	- Execution rights to files under the src/test/resources/drivers - for Selenium UI tests  <br>
 	- run solution <br>

+We would also assume you have git-scm installed on your machine since this is a git hosted project.

 ### 1.1 Windows Setup <a name="1.1"></a>

 For the windows platform we have TWO WAYS of configuring the environment.
 We will first take the more simple approach, install windows apps and libraries via the Chocolatey package manager.
+The second approach implies installing all the described components (maven and java) manually and setting up the Environment Variables under Windows manually.

 #### I. SETUP WITH PACKAGE MANAGER - Chocolatey (quick and easy setup)
 ---